1. Find Videographer Jobs

 - Depending on your brand, use your company logo or a photograph of yourself as your profile picture.

 - Under edit profile, insert your website (if you have one) and any social media links.

 - Talk about your experiences, achievements and past clients in the About Me section

-- Add any additional skills under Skill Set - particularly post production or hardware
+- Add any additional skills to Skill Set - particularly post-production or hardware

-4. Top tips when applying to videography jobs
+4. Top tips when applying for videography jobs

-You're ready to apply to jobs on The Freelancer Club jobs board so what next?
+You're ready to apply for jobs on The Freelancer Club jobs board so what next?

 Top Tip #3: Communication is key.
 Should the employer contact you with a question, get back to them as quickly as you can.
 Remember, this isn't strategic dating, it's supplying a service.